Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Commandfilter
       - Disables commands in bed (prevent teleport glitches)
       - Rewrites ``/pluginname:command`` to just ``/command``
-    - Disables tab completes that are too long, defaults to ``/help`` instead
   - Stats
     - Records following statistics about a player in centralized storage from ``HalfminerSystem``
       - Kill/death count